hinantin/AshMorph/README.md

 Software prerequisites
 ======================

-In order to run AshaninkaMorph (this finite state transducer), you will need either Foma or XFST, the download links for these are below:
+In order to run AshaninkaMorph (this finite state transducer), you will need either Foma or XFST, the download links for these are provided below:

 * Foma: https://bitbucket.org/mhulden/foma/downloads
 * XFST: http://www.stanford.edu/~laurik/.book2software/